JShull/GAME395_Unity/Docs/Syllabus.md

 ## Office Hours & Contacting Me

 The best way to reach me is through [Microsoft Teams](https://teams.microsoft.com/l/chat/0/0?users=jshull@odu.edu).
 You can also reach me at [JShull@odu.edu](mailto:jshull@odu.edu).
-You can check my [Office Hours Booking page](https://outlook.office365.com/owa/calendar/JohnShull1@olddominion.onmicrosoft.com/bookings/) to request a MS Teams 15 minute time to meet with me.
-I am on campus Mondays & Wednesdays and at VMASC Tuesday & Thursday.
-If you ever need to meet outside of those times just ask me via email/teams if there's another time.
-I try to restrict my times down to keep me honest and on task as I tend to ramble and put others needs over my own which is a blessing and a curse!
+You can check my [Office Hours Booking page](https://outlook.office.com/bookwithme/user/a264cdcc1bda4ce4884e4b052b89bdc3@odu.edu/meetingtype/RDiapeLfhkq1XJ5topb6_g2?anonymous) to request a MS Teams 15 minute time to meet with me.
+I am on [campus](https://goo.gl/maps/ebtAi9WVRHqaKUgP9) Mondays & Wednesdays and at [VMASC](https://goo.gl/maps/o2nEecGLXEQnmMw28) Tuesdays & Thursdays.
+If you ever need to meet outside of those times just ask me via email/Teams if there's another time.
+I try to restrict my meeting times to keep me honest and on task as I tend to ramble and put others needs over my own which is a blessing and a curse!

 ## Student Learning Outcomes